gwenyyh/udacity/disaster_response/README.md

 4. Go to the url returned in the command line

 ### Files:

-- `app` folder: .html files and python script that wraps up the web app
-- `data` folder: raw data and python script that preprocesses the data for the training
-- `models` folder: saved models and python script that trains, evaluates and saves the model. `random_forest.pkl` is the model we use for the web app for its better performance.

 - app
     | - template
     | |- master.html # main page of web app